Skip to main content

 Housing Release Appeal Process

-The Request for Release process exists to support students who experience significant, documented extenuating circumstances that arise after the date the agreement was submitted.
-Submitting an appeal does not guarantee approval; decisions are made based on the documentation provided and the criteria outlined in the agreement.
+The Request for Release process exists to support students who experience significant, documented extenuating circumstances that arise after the date the agreement was submitted and after a student has taken occupancy of their space.
+Submitting a Request for Release does not guarantee approval; decisions are made based on the documentation provided and the criteria outlined in the agreement.

 Request for Release Criteria